Code-Institute-Submissions/ThomasMSmit-Online-Cookbook_JuneSub/README.md

 - A Chatroom for users to talk about the recipes they created.
 Or to ask questions about existing recipes.
 - The ability to add instruction videos to created recipes for more in depth explanation.
 - More extensive filter options on the recipes page.
 For example a filter for allergies, preparation time and what kind of meal(Breakfast, lunch, Dinner).
+- Giving users the option to change there profile image.

 ## Technologies used